ataverascrespo/RecordRack/README.md

 The front-end consists of a minimal website built with HTML, CSS and JavaScript.
 It allows users to interact with a REST API that manages CRUD operations.
 Users can add, edit, delete and view the albums in their rack.

 Using three.js libraries, I was able to create and display animated graphics using WebGL.
-I added interactive 3D models such as a vinyl record* and a custom 'vinyl' cover sleeve packaging of the currently-viewed album.
+I added interactive 3D models such as a record disk* and a custom 3D model of the currently-viewed album, which resembles album cover sleeve packaging.

 The front-end also features Spotify API integration.
 This allows users to enter a Spotify URL when adding an album, which will auto-fill the available fields and auto-download the album cover in .jpg format from the Spotify servers.